thetestgame/email-to-lunchmoney/README.md

    - `amazon` parses out the items ordered from the plain text email and passes the text to the OpenAI API to get a shortened version of the item names (since amazon items typically have very long names).

+   - `cloudflare` extracts text from PDF attachments using pdfjs-serverless and uses OpenAI to parse structured invoice data including line items and costs.

    - `lyft-bike` converts the HTML email to text (as they do not send plain text variants) and simply uses regex to extract the ride metadata.